tlaceby/systr/readme.md

 ## Current Features

 * Settings and Customizable UI (Kind of)
-  * Dark and Light Theme support coming soon!
+  * Dark and Light Theme support
   * Open at startup of machine for windows **"not osx"**
   * two custom ui themes for how data is presented.